-28-Feb-15 28-Feb-14
+29-Feb-16 28-Feb-15

-Shares issued and fully paid:
+Shares issued and fully paid: ·

-Beginning of the year 50,586,133 43,086,133
+Beginning of the year 53,586,133 50,586,133

-Stock-options exercised - -

-Warrants exercised - -

-Share issue 980,000 5,500,000
+Share issue - 980,000

-Issued for mining claims 2,000,000 2,000,000
+Issued for mining claims 2,000,000

-Shares issued and fully paid end of year 53,566,133 50,586,133
+Shares issued and fully paid end of year 53,566,133 53,566,133

+For each class of share capital:

+The number of shares authorized Unlimited

+The number of shares authorized

+The number of shares issued and fully paid

+The number of shares issued but not fully paid

+The number of shares issued but not fully paid

+Par value per share, or that the shares have no par value

-For each class of share capital: The number of shares authorized Unlimited The number of shares issued and fully paid 53,566,133 The number of shares issued but not fully paid Nil Par value per share, or that the shares have no par value no par value
+The number of shares issued and fully paid

+Nil par value per share, or that the shares have no par value

+The number of shares issued and fully paid

-The Company closed a non-brokered private placement offering during the year pursuant to which an aggregate of 980,000 units ("Unit") were sold at a price of \$0.05 per Unit, raising gross proceeds of \$49,000.
-Each Unit consisted of one common share and one common share purchase warrant of the Corporation ("Warrant").
-Each Warrant entitles the holder thereof to purchase one additional Common Share at a price of \$0.10 per common share for a period of 18 months from the Closing Date of the private placement, subject to an acceleration clause.
+Nil par value per share, or that the shares have no par value entitles the holder thereof to purchase one additional Common Share at a price of \$0.10 per common share for a period of 18 months from the Closing Date of the private placement, subject to an acceleration clause.
 Early expiration of the Warrants could occur once the Units are free from statutory resale restrictions (4 months plus one day) and the Company's shares are trading at a volume-weighted price greater than \$0.15 for a period of 15 consecutive trading days ("Acceleration Period").
 Subsequent to this Acceleration Period, the Company may accelerate the expiry of the Warrants by providing notice to Warrant holders within 10 subsequent trading days outlining the Warrants will expire on the 30th calendar day after such notice is given to Warrant holders.
-The securities issued under the Offering are subject to a 4 month plus one day holding period and will expire on February 7, 2016.
+The securities issued under the Offering were subject to a 4 month plus one day holding period which expired on February 7, 2016.
 No value was attributed to the warrants issued as part of this offering as the calculated value was a nominal amount.
 No Finder's Fees were paid for this offering.